Spontaneous Combustion #1

 Spontaneous Combustion #9

 The “skull-man” on the cover (by Chicago artist, Anthony Stagg) was a regular cover model for three issues starting with this one.
 I really loved Anthony’s artwork and he contributed a lot to the zine over the years.
-This issue featured a lengthy interview with Bobby Steele of The Undead and formerly of The Misfits, also features Psycho-Sin, NHC, a ton of reviews, including a live review of the Naked Raygun show where the girl I brought with me got hit on the head with the top of a table that some asshole dropped off of the balcony!
-Eighteen years after nearly getting her killed at that show, the girl and I started dating and we are now engaged.
+This issue featured a lengthy interview with Bobby Steele of The Undead and formerly of The Misfits, also features Psycho-Sin, NHC, a ton of reviews, including a live review of the Naked Raygun show where the girl I had a massive crush on that I brought with me got hit on the head with the top of a table that some asshole dropped off of the balcony!
+Twenty years after nearly getting her killed at that show, I finally convinced her to marry me!

 Spontaneous Combustion #10